xiaoxiae/slama.dev/tools.md

 order: 2
 ---

+## Tools

-Here is an exhaustive list of hardware/software that I use, and explanations as to why.
+Here is an exhaustive list of software that I use, and explanations as to why.
 I made it both to showcase cool software that you might have missed and for personal brainstorming purposes.

 If you think there are some interesting programs that I should check out, I'd be more than happy to hear about them!

----

-## Tools

 ### Editing
 - [Vim](https://www.vim.org/) -- the ultimate text editor.
 Takes ~~a while~~ forever to get used to, but it's more than worth the effort.